Zone of possible agreement: Overcoming a negative bargaining zone

 A negative bargaining zone may be overcome by "enlarging the pie".
 In integrative negotiations when dealing with a variety of issues and interests, parties that combine interests to create value reach a far more rewarding agreement.
 Behind every position there are usually more common interests than conflicting ones.

-In the example above, Sarah is unwilling to pay more than $4,500 and Paul won't accept anything less than $5,000.
+In the example above, Sarah is unwilling to pay more than $4,500 and Paul will not accept anything less than $5,000.
 However, Sarah may be willing throw in some skis she received as a gift but never used.
 Paul, who was going to use some of the car money to buy some skis, agrees.
 Paul accepted less than his bottom line because value was added to the negotiation.
 Both parties "win".

 A negotiator should always start considering both parties' ZOPA at the earliest stage of his or her preparations and constantly refine and adjust these figures as the process proceeds.
 For every interest there often exists several possible solutions that could satisfy it.